 Gaining weight is easy but losing those extra pounds might be difficult for many.
-With so many healthy low-calorie alternatives available ready-made in today market, one should give barley tea a try.
+With so many healthy low-calorie alternatives available ready-made in today’s market, one should give weight loss barley tea a try.

-Barley is a low-calorie drink, with 123 KJ per 100 grams of barley.
-The high fibre content in barley keeps one satiated for a long day and curbs hunger cravings.
+This is a low-calorie drink, with 123 KJ per 100 grams of barley.
+The high fiber content in barley keeps one satiated for a long day and curbs hunger cravings.

 It also has low sugar content, and that’s an added advantage since sugar only provides added calories.
-So, make sure to add barley tea as a beverage option to your diet plan.
+So, make sure to add roasted barley seeds as a beverage option to your diet plan.

 4. Healthily Your Heart

-But our heart can only run so much!
+But our hearts can only run so much!

 The result is increased heart attacks and other heart ailments.
-Barley tea can be a savior to those who want to take a small step towards a healthy heart.
+Roasted barley seeds can be a savior to those who want to take a small step towards a healthy heart.

-Furthermore, Barley tea raises the blood concentration of the good cholesterol known as high-density lipoprotein cholesterol.
+Furthermore, roasted barley raises the blood concentration of the good cholesterol known as high-density lipoprotein cholesterol.

-The soluble fiber’s in barley also help in maintaining the blood pressure, indirectly facilitating a healthy heart condition.
+The soluble fiber in barley also helps in maintaining blood pressure, indirectly facilitating a healthy heart condition.